brainflow-dev/brainflow/_posts/2021-11-01-new-release.md

 We've used this library to add support for Muse devices without dongle, old boards(`MUSE_2_BLED_BOARD`  and `MUSE_S_BLED_BOARD`) are still available and still work via BLED112 dongle.
 Here we've added new BrainFlow boards `MUSE_2_BOARD` and `MUSE_S_BOARD`, they work via native API and require no dongle.

 Feel free to test them and report [issues](https://github.com/brainflow-dev/brainflow/issues) if any!

-### New programming languages supported

-Thanks [Daniel](https://github.com/trobanga) for implementing Rust package for BrainFlow.

-Check [code samples](https://brainflow.readthedocs.io/en/stable/Examples.html) for usage examples.
-Also, some minor changes in docs, packaging and bug fixes for these languages will be done in upcoming PRs.